- Training & Events

 Figure 5 – Example weekly failures report

-The algorithm shown in Figure 6 below describes the thought process that should be going through the minds of the reliability engineers every time they review the failure work orders as shown on the summary report in Figure 5 above.
+The algorithm shown in Figure 6 below describes the thought process that should be going through the minds of the reliability professionals every time they review the failure work orders as shown on the summary report in Figure 5 above.

 It must be remembered, however, that every time the “Amend Checklists” option is selected, this amendment should be routed through the original RCM analysis to ensure the integrity of the maintenance program is not violated.
 Amending the checklists without running through the method and structure of the original analysis is a mistake.
 Regardless of the approach that has been used to record the original analysis, it is worth it in the long run to force the reliability engineers to route every amendment through the analysis and record the results for future reference.

 If a spreadsheet has been identified as the most appropriate option, then it should be structured in a robust and user-friendly fashion.
 If it is clumsy to update, it will fall into disrepair, and the integrity of the program is lost.
 A database system is a far better option for this purpose, if a suitable one is available.

 Figure 6 – “What broke” algorithm

 The purpose of maintenance measures should be to monitor the health of the maintenance organisation.
 Where everything is in control, the metrics will reflect the success that has been achieved.
 Conversely, they should also be used to highlight problem areas and irregularities in order to drive the desired behaviours or areas for improvement.

 The graphs in Figure 7 below illustrate some of the benefits that have been realized on the author’s site as a result of having a well-functioning maintenance organisation.
 These graphs form just part of the regular reporting metrics by which the maintenance activities are managed.

 The first graph shows the conformance to the weekly planned maintenance schedule.
 The target is set at 95 percent and is consistently being exceeding across all of the engineering teams.